(ENG) Are Sixteen Heads Really Better than One?

 Pruning is post hoc, meaning no re‑training is performed after heads are removed.

-To decide which heads to prune, we introduce a mask variable $\xi_h$ for each head $h$, where $\xi_h=1$ means the head is active and $\xi_h=0$ means it is disabled.
+To decide which heads to prune, researchers introduced a mask variable $\xi_h$ for each head $h$, where $\xi_h=1$ means the head is active and $\xi_h=0$ means it is disabled.
 We then measure how the loss $\mathcal{L}(x)$ on an input $x$ changes when $\xi_h$ is perturbed.

-To decide which heads are least important, the authors introduce the Head Importance Score (HIS), a gradient-based metric inspired by Taylor expansion methods.
+To decide which heads are least important, researchers introduced the Head Importance Score (HIS), a gradient-based metric inspired by Taylor expansion methods.

 When the head is masked, the output becomes: